tutek1/DTLabs/08_UI/lab08.md

 The counter animation should work correctly now.
 Here is how it looks:
 ![](img/CollectiblesBonus.gif)

-Here is the full `hud.gd` code with all the previous changes:
+Here is the whole `hud.gd` code with all the previous changes:
 ```GDScript
 extends CanvasLayer